ipsamanhas/TaskRhythm/README.md

 # TaskRhythm

-> Work with your energy, not against it

 TaskRhythm is a human-centered productivity web application that helps students schedule academic tasks based on their natural energy levels instead of rigid time blocks, reducing burnout and guilt while improving productivity.

 ## 🌟 Features